swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 ###### NATURAL HYGIENE TREATMENT</strong> <br>
   Next I sought hel

 p from Madame J.  Lacroix, who is a Natural Hygienist.
-This is how I</p>
+This is how I

-    <p>28</p>
+    28

-    <p>began a fasting cure, ceased all the remedies,  and stayed in bed for a total rest.
+    began a fasting cure, ceased all the remedies,  and stayed in bed for a total rest.
 My temperature went up to 39°C  (102.2°F).

 That night I had a  strange dream.
 In the dressing table mirror I saw myself all huddled up  in the shape of an S, as if there were three sections : the legs, body, and  bust.
 And I was saying to myself that I would never be able to sleep as  long as these three sections were not joined.